-During 2021 £1.3m (2020: £1.6m) was invested in growers and their communities via Fairtrade premiums, Organic premiums and Producers Direct.
+During 2022 £1.46m (2021: £1.3m) was invested in growers and their communities via Fairtrade premiums, Organic premiums and Producers Direct.
 This investment in genuine grass roots impact is unmatched in the industry and is delivering real impact on livelihoods and the environment.
-The change in investment is driven by stock holdings at the 2020 year end and subsequently lower purchases in 2021.